 require statement and remove or replace the dependency.

-Ruby is designed to have un-scoped dependencies—once you require a dependencies it’s available everywhere.
+Ruby is designed to have un-scoped dependencies—once you require a dependency it’s available everywhere.
 There are some distinct advantages to this design, but one extreme downside is it allows you to stop thinking about your application as a structured collection of small, loosely-coupled objects, the negative effects of which compound as your application becomes larger.
 Manually requiring dependencies is a great way to subtly enforce better design.